nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or characteristic of the nanoscale, directly relating to the scope of nanoimaging.

-### Expanded Definition and Usage\nNanoimaging is revolutionizing fields such as material science, drug development, and cellular biology by enabling unprecedented depth of detail and clarity in visualizing nanoscale phenomena.
+### Expanded Definition and Usage:
+Nanoimaging is revolutionizing fields such as material science, drug development, and cellular biology by enabling unprecedented depth of detail and clarity in visualizing nanoscale phenomena.
 For instance, in the development of new materials, nanoimaging can reveal the structural underpinnings of material properties at the atomic level.
 In medicine, it offers insights into drug interactions at the cellular and molecular levels, fostering advancements in targeted therapy and precision medicine.